- Course Reserves Operator/Manager attached to a course department

 - View - Select View in the row actions list.
 When you view a reading list, you cannot make changes to it.

 - View all reading lists of one course - Select All Reading Lists for this Course in the row actions list; see Managing a Course's Reading Lists.
-If the reading list is associated with multiple course, this action is not available.
+If the reading list is associated with multiple courses, this action is not available.
 You can view all reading lists associated with a course on the Courses page; see Managing a Course's Reading Lists.

 - View in Leganto (Leganto only) - Select View in Leganto in the row actions list.
 Relevant for active lists.